 6. Resolving Conflicts

-Conflict is inevitable in any team, but teambuilding provides a controlled environment where employees can learn to manage and resolve conflict constructively.
+Conflict is natural in any work team, but teambuilding helps provide a safe space for employees to practice resolving disagreements constructively.

 Resources to Organize Teambuilding Activities